topStrip1

 • Sexual intimacy with their partner

-ROCD can impact an individual and their relationship substantially, causing various problems such as:
+ROCD can greatly affect an individual’s relationship by causing problems such as:

 Exposure and Response Prevention (ERP)